 Currently, Public.com is offering a free stock (up to a value of $70) if you sign up for a free account through this link.

-Public.com is an investing app that allows you to buy fractional shares of ETFs or any stock commission-free for as little as $1.
+Public.com offers fractional shares and commission-free trades of stocks, ETFs, and crypto.
 You'll love the social aspect that makes it possible to connect with other investors.
 Get a free bonus when you open an account through our link.
 Offer valid for U.S. residents 18+ and subject to account approval.
 This is not a recommendation.
 You can lose money with any investment.
 Open To The Public Investing is a member of FINRA & SIPC.
 Regulatory and firm fees apply.
 See Public.com/disclosures/.

 Robinhood is another investing app that offers commission-free trades and the ability to purchase fractional shares.
 It doesn’t have the social features that you’d get with Public.com, but Robinhood does offer the ability to trade options and cryptocurrency, in addition to stocks and ETFs.